Central University of Technology, Free State: Student enrollment

 The qualifications on offer reside in four faculties, namely Faculty of Health and Environmental Sciences; Faculty of Humanities; Faculty of Engineering, Built Environment and Information Technology (IT); and Faculty of Management Sciences.
 The university offers certificates and diplomas at undergraduate level, as well as advanced diplomas, postgraduate diplomas at honours level, and master's and doctoral degrees.

-Ranking

 RGEMS

 RGEMS (Research Group in Evolvable Manufacturing Systems) is a research group within the Department of Electrical, Electronic and Computer Engineering at the Central University of Technology, Free State.

 Established in 2006 by Prof. Herman Vermaak and Dr. Nicolaas Luwes.

 The group has also participated in national competitions, such as the Siemens National Cyber Junkyard.